isomerpages/ogp/_careers/internships.md

 ### **What does it mean to be an OGP intern?**

 **Getting hands-on learning.**  We believe that the best learning is done by having our interns be hands-on working on things which matter.
 You will be treated like our full-timers and work alongside the rest of the product / corporate team on real products and work.
-We do not believe in creating theoretical research or vanity projects for interns to do which will not see the light of day.
+We do not believe in creating theoretical research or vanity projects for interns to do, which will not see the light of day.

 **Taking ownership of your work.** We believe that we hire the best and brightest, and will trust our people and interns with the autonomy to do their best work.
 Your will have your views treated with equal respect on the team.
 You will be able to push and prototype your ideas, and will be given the space to work on things you believe matter, even if we don’t assign these specific things to you.
 Our interns have presented their work and ideas to Ministers.